falis64/VM-Den-environments/README.md

 ```
 8) You can check if the ip address is working properly by typing it into your web browser.
 If it is working then you should see a message welcoming you to Nginx.

-# Installing an app on Virtual Machine using Vagrant
+# Running automated tests and deploying the app

 The content of your vagrant should be: